-Head over to your local library and sign up for fun, free kids’ events such as the Lego club, where kids can get to build and have fun.
+Head to your local library and sign up for fun, free kids' events, such as the Lego club, where kids can build and have fun.

-There are many ways you can volunteer as a family, depending on the ages of your kids.
+You can volunteer as a family in many ways, depending on the ages of your kids.
 For example, you can adopt a highway and clean up trash, volunteer for Habitat for Humanity, or help feed people in a soup kitchen.

 Maybe pets are more your thing – then you can all spend time helping at your local animal shelter by feeding, walking, and cleaning up after animals.

 Get More Involved in Your Church

 If you attend church, this is another inexpensive way to enjoy family activities.
 Churches, especially large ones, have many activities besides church on the Sabbath.

 Yes, you will have to join and pay your tithes, but usually, you only pay what you agree to, making the activities you do with your church inexpensive.

 Put on your tourist shoes and visit your town as an outsider.
-What do they look at in your area (or within an hour from your home)?
+What do they look at in your area (or within an hour of your home)?

 Do those touristy things.
 This may cost some money, but it's one of the few things on this list that does.